damianhakert/damianhakert.github.io/source/_posts/2016-02-24-gitlab_pages_setup.markdown

 We're looking forward to seeing your sites!

-# About guest author Marcia Dias Ramos
+# About guest author Marcia Ramos

 [Marcia] is a back-end developer specialized in WordPress and Jekyll sites at [Virtua Creative], though she does some front-end too.
 Her daily work is based on version-controlled systems for almost 15 years.
 She is driven by her thirst for knowledge and her hunger to continuously expand her horizons.
-When she is not coding, she is writing articles, studying, teaching or making a contribution to open source projects here and there.
+When she is not coding, she is writing articles, studying, teaching or making contributions to open source projects here and there.

 [doc-artifacts]: http://doc.gitlab.com/ee/ci/yaml/README.html#artifacts
 [doc-ciconfig]: http://doc.gitlab.com/ee/ci/quick_start/README.html#creating-a-.gitlab-ci.yml-file